debiannoob/batch-sma-analysis/README.md

   * A short position is opened when the short term SMA falls below the long term SMA.
   * A short position is closed when the short term SMA crosses above the long term SMA.

-## 3. Long / short bull market strategy
-  * A long position is opened and a short position is closed when the short term SMA crosses above the long term SMA.
-  * A long position is closed and a short position is opened when the the short term SMA falls below the long term SMA.

-## 4. Long / short bear market strategy
-  * Strategy 3 implemented over a bear market

 ## Criteria for success
 ### Strategy 1
 The goal is to identify which SMA pairings can most closely match (or potentially exceed) the performance of a buy and hold strategy for the three historical bull markets: